-#ActionOnET is the leading UK campaign aimed at raising awareness and patient accessibility of Magnetic Resonance Guided Focused Ultrasound on the NHS for the treatment of essential tremor.
+#ActionOnET is the leading UK campaign aimed at raising awareness and patient accessibility of Magnetic Resonance Guided Focused Ultrasound on the NHS for the treatment of Essential Tremor.

 In June 2018, the treatment received positive guidance from the National Institute for Health and Care Excellence (NICE).
 This was an evidence-based recommendation which sets out the care and services suitable for people with a specific condition.

-It is possible to make Focused Ultrasound treatment reasonably accessible across the whole of the UK for people with essential tremor, but in order to do this we need to urge the NHS to consider providing the technology at centres across the UK.
+It is our aim to make Focused Ultrasound treatment reasonably accessible across the whole of the UK for people with essential tremor, but in order to do this we need to urge the NHS to consider providing the technology at centres across the UK.

 What can you do to help?